 Still, the lame premise was made into a solid script with countless nifty details and memorable lines.
 I am delighted how well the story maintains a balance between the melancholy that lies in Deanna's and Wyatt's unhappy prospect of getting married and the hilarity that ensues thanks to Lwaxana Troi (although some lines written for her sound like they have been ripped from TOS: "Elaan of Troyius").
 Actually, it is most of all Majel Barrett's merit that the episode doesn't wallow in boredom.
 Wyatt Miller, on the other hand, comes across as a quite uninteresting character.
 On a positive note, he is one of the few representatives of "normal people" of the 24th century that we are shown in the series, and as such he is rather credible.
 Anyway, Wyatt is the first of many male guests on the Enterprise-D who are conspicuously often written to appear as uncertain, soft and emotional, characteristics that we would stereotypically rather ascribe to women.
 His blow-dried unisex hairdo of the 80s corroborates this impression in hindsight. :-)

-Remarkable dialogue: "Whatever happened to Mister Xelo?" - "I was forced to terminate his employment.
+Remarkable dialogues: "Whatever happened to Mister Xelo?" - "I was forced to terminate his employment.
 Xelo was strongly attracted to me.
 His thoughts became truly pornographic."
 (Deanna and Lwaxana Troi) - "The matter is settled.
 Mister Homn will conduct the joining." - "But Homn can't even talk!" - "No matter, he is highly adept in the acts of sign language.
 The matter is closed."
 (Lwaxana Troi and Steven Miller)